mavryk-network/taquito/website/versioned_docs/version-20.0.0/operation_flow.md

 ---

 # Taquito Operation Flow
-Taquito makes injecting operations into the Tezos blockchain very simple.
+Taquito makes injecting operations into the Mavryk blockchain very simple.
 This can be accomplished by utilizing the Contract API, Wallet API, or the Batch API.

 ## Contract API

 ### What is the Contract API?
-Taquito Contract API provides a simple way to interact with the Tezos blockchain.
-It provides methods and abstractions to prepare, forge, sign, and send operations to the Tezos blockchain, as well as interact with smart contracts.
+Taquito Contract API provides a simple way to interact with the Mavryk blockchain.
+It provides methods and abstractions to prepare, forge, sign, and send operations to the Mavryk blockchain, as well as interact with smart contracts.

 ### Installing the Contract API
 The Contract API is part of the `@mavrykdynamics/taquito` package.
 To install it, run the following command: